 "Beginning Your Counseling Career is a ‘how to’ book for potential students, including international students and students of color looking for guidance on how to navigate the graduate student process at the masters level and further their education at the doctoral level.
 This book will be of benefit to those who lack a mentor or need mentoring in the graduate process." -- Kimberly N. Frazier, PhD, associate professor, School of Allied Health Professions, Louisiana State University Health Sciences Center, Department of Clinical Rehabilitation and Counseling

 "It is challenging for anyone to begin a new career.
 We see many individuals transitioning from other careers to the counseling profession.
 Beginning Your Counseling Career will guide these individuals from earning an advanced degree to standing on their feet as a professional.
-I just wish I had this book when I started my journey as an international student years ago." -- Sunhee J. Eissenstat, PhD, lecturer, Department of Psychiatric Rehabilitation and Counseling, Rutgers University, New Jersey
+I just wish I had this book when I started my journey as an international student years ago." -- Sunhee J. Eissenstat, PhD, assistant professor, Department of Psychiatric Rehabilitation and Counseling, Rutgers University, New Jersey